fredgibbs/fredgibbs.github.io/courses/digital-history/schedule.md

 ## 16: Loose ends

 ### Tuesday (Apr 30)
+{% include alert.html class='warning' title='Recommended Due Date' text="
-- Review and critique of our [visual essays](visual-essay-guidelines) --- very helpful for making yours better before the final due date.
+Make sure you have a complete draft of your [visual essays](visual-essay-guidelines) posted to your portfolio.
+We'll review and critique some of your essays (usually there are plenty of volunteers), which help outline both general and specific concrete examples for making yours better before the final due date.
+"%}

 ### Thursday (May 2)
-{% include alert.html class='warning' title='Recommended Due Date' text="
+{% include alert.html class='danger' title='Recommended Due Date' text="
-Make sure you have a complete draft of your [spatial history essay](unm-spatial-history-guidelines) to make sure you're on track to get everything finalized next week and get any research or formatting questions answered.
+Make sure you have a complete draft of your [spatial history essay](unm-spatial-history-guidelines) posted to our [essays folder in our repository](https://github.com/unm-campus-histories/spaces/tree/master/docs/essays), with all your images in the [images folder](https://github.com/unm-campus-histories/spaces/tree/master/docs/essays/images).
+This will make sure you're on track to get everything finalized next week and get any research or formatting questions answered before we don't have any regular meetings scheduled.
 "%}

 - Don't miss essential tips for finalizing your essays and portfolios!